• Skip to primary navigation

 Start with cold risotto that has been in the refrigerator for a day or two.
 The risotto will have thickened and condensed in the refrigerator.

 Use your hands to make a ball of risotto, about the size of a tangerine.
 A ¼ cup measure will make just the right size.
+One full batch of creamy vegan risotto will make 12 to 15 rice balls.

-If any of your mushroom slices are too large to stick on the outside, you have a couple of options.
+Tip: If any of your mushroom slices are too large to stick on the outside, you have a couple of options.
 Push them to the inside of the ball and stick more rice on the outside.
 Or cut down any overly large mushrooms into smaller pieces.
-For the most part, this shouldn’t be a problem, though.
+For the most part, this shouldn't be a problem, though.

-Next, roll the balls in panko bread crumbs that have been seasoned with granulated onion, salt, and pepper.
-You can add more seasonings if you like, but keep in mind that the risotto already includes thyme and rosemary.
+Tip: You can add more seasonings if you like (Italian seasoning blend, for example).
+But keep in mind that the risotto already includes thyme and rosemary.

-Now it’s time to cook the arancini!
 Traditionally, they would be fried in oil.
-Today we’re going to cook them in the oven or air fryer.
+For this recipe, we're going to cook them in the oven or air fryer.

-Vegan rice balls in air fryer basket.
+Balls of dairy-free arancini in air fryer basket.

-To air fry the arancini, put the balls in a single layer in the air fryer basket.
-You don’t want the basket to be overly full, because they won’t brown as nicely.
+To air fry the arancini: Put the balls in a single layer in the air fryer basket.
+You don't want the basket to be overly full, because they won't brown as nicely.

 In a 3.7 quart air fryer basket, about 6 arancini fit perfectly.
 So you'll need to cook in batches.

-Spray the risotto balls with oil.
-Then air fry at 400 degrees for 10 minutes.
+Air fry at 400 degrees for 10 minutes.
 The arancini will start browning at about 8 minutes.
 They will just keep getting more golden.

 Keep your eye on them, so that they don't burn.
 But obviously, browner is better.
 So don't pull them out too early either.